BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/mywriteup.md

 The function that actually applies these transformations is the generator function defined in lines 254-639 of model.py.
 The large number of code lines is mostly owed to detailed documentation and to distinguishing between different cases triggered by options in the arguments.
 In a nutshell, it loads batches of training data and labels, applies the transforms specified in the arguments, yields the results, shuffles the dataset upon each complete pass, and can do this indefinitely.
 Each transform has its own independent application probability and some can choose from a number of modes to operate in - see the documentation.

-The generator function provides some options to apply the above image transforms in a more targeted way.
-For example, for the curvature transformation, the `mode` argument specifies whether all images are eligible for a given transform, or only images with a certain minimum or maximum corresponding absolute steering angle, or only to images with a corresponding steering angle that is positive or negative.
+The generator function helps to apply the above image transforms in a more targeted way.
+For the curvature transformation, the `mode` argument specifies whether all images are eligible for a given transform, or only images with a certain minimum or maximum corresponding absolute steering angle, or only to images with a corresponding steering angle that is positive or negative.
 During training, it sometimes proved helpful to apply the curvature transform only to images of an already curved road.
 It was also better to apply the artificial curvature only in the same direction as the original curvature.
 The likely reason for this phenomenon is that the steering angle adjustment associated with the artificial curvature change is not chosen perfectly, and if a road that was curved to the left is artificially straightened by being transformed to the right does not end up with the appropriate steering angle (e.g. zero), then this creates conflicting training data.

 Note that `assemble_filelists()` returns the steering angle list as a list with two columns, containing not only the steering angle, but also the original steering angle of the center camera version of the respective image.
-The reason for this is that the original center camera steering angle is a reasonable indicator for the actual curvature of the road (assuming that I drove relatively cleanly along the trajectory of the road) while the adjusted steering angles of the left and right camera images are not.
-Example: If an image has a steering angle of -0.15, it might be a slight left turn, but it might also be the right camera image of a straight part of the road (or neither).
-Hence it is useful to preserve the original steering angle associated with the center camera image for all images.
+The original center camera steering angle is a reasonable indicator for the actual curvature of the road  while the adjusted steering angles of the left and right camera images are not.
+If an image has a steering angle of -0.15, it might be a slight left turn, but it might also be the right camera image of a straight part of the road (or neither).
+It is useful to preserve the original steering angle associated with the center camera image for all images.
 The `mode` option in the generator function uses this original center camera steering angle to decide which images are eligible for transformation an which aren't.

 ####  Validation